ChristophP/parcel-transformer-elm-svg-modules/README.md

 2. Add `src/Icons.elm` (or however the file is named in your configuration) to the `.gitignore` in your project.

-It is recommended to add the path to the generated Elm module to your `.gitignore`.
-Maybe this can be avoided in the future as my knowledge of the parcel plugin system grows, but for know just ignore the file.

 ## How it works

 When the Elm module is processed by parcel this plugin uses its config to